-Animals might not have chosen to work for us, nor be able to join their own union, but their hard work over the centuries is undeniable.
+Animals might not have chosen to work for us, nor be able to organize their own union, but their hard work over the centuries is undeniable.

-Here are 2 aminals that have been worth their weight in gold.
+Here are 2 aninals that have been worth their weight in gold.

 The donkey is the oldest known pack animal dating as far back as 4000 BC